jhu-saw/sawNDITracker/README.md

 In our example, the `Base` is defined with respect to the `Camera` and the `Pointer` is defined with respect to the `Base`:
 ![tf2](doc/frames.png "tf2")

+# Notes

+## Units

+By default NDI API reports distances in millimeters.
+The `cisst` libraries used to implicitly rely on millimeters and grams but can now be configured to report distances in (preferred) SI units (i.e., meter, kg, N).
+This setting can be changed in CMake while configuring `cisst` by setting the variable `CISST_USE_SI`.
+The default is `CISST_USE_SI` is `0` (false) except when compiling with ROS catkin build tools (the default with ROS for `CISST_USE_SI` is `1`).
+In your code, you can include `cisstConfig.h` and use the preprocessor variable `CISST_USE_SI` to handle both cases.
+When running your program, you can also look at the `cisstLog.txt` file, it will contain a line indicating if `CISST_USE_SI` is true or false.